-All new public EV charging installations must have the approval of Western Power Distribution Ltd (WPD), who manage the Electrical Supply Network in South Wales.
+approval of Western Power Distribution Ltd (WPD), as the

+local Distribution Network Operator (DNO) who manage the Electrical Supply Network in South Wales.
 WPD's role is to ensure that any new EV charging installations can be successfully supported by the local electricity supply network without compromising existing supplies.
 Where a local network must be upgraded to accommodate new EV units, this can greatly increase the cost and duration of any new EV installation.

 Western Power Distribution - Connections for Electric Vehicle charge points.

 The Council will need to consider the impact of increasing the provision of charge point infrastructure on the local electricity network.
 Local enhancements to the WPD network and installation of mini substations will add additional costs to charge point installation.
-Close dialogue needs to be maintained with Western Power Distribution, our local Distribution Network Operator (DNO), to ensure that the true costs in terms of time and money of any proposed EV charger location, are factored into the decision-making process.
+Close dialogue needs to be maintained with WPD to ensure that the true costs in terms of time and money of any proposed EV charger location, are factored into the decision-making process.
 These discussions will help to give insight to the suitability of locations for charge point installation which will be included by the EVC Implementation Plan.